Dvlv/blog/blog-beginner-silverblue.md

 #### 3.1.1 Gnome Software

 Open the application named "Software".
 On first launch, this may take a few minutes to scan for available applications.
 Once finished, you can use the magnifying glass in the top-left to search for what you want to install.
-Clicking on your selected application will then present you with more details about it, as well as an Install button in the top-right.
+Clicking on your selected application will then present you with more details about it, as well as an "Install" button in the top-right.
 Simply click this button to install the application.
 To uninstall something, click the trash can icon and confirm.

 When updates are available you should receive a notification from Gnome Software which will take you to its "Updates" section when clicked.
 You can then press "Update All" to update all of your flatpaks.

 #### 3.1.2 The `flatpak` command

-The `flatpak` command can both search for an install applications from both Fedora's and Flathub's repos.
+The `flatpak` command can both search for and install applications from both Fedora's and Flathub's repos.
 To search for Inkscape, simply run `flatpak search inkscape`.
 This will show you a list of results in a table.
 You will need to use the identifier in the "Application ID" column for installing and removing.

 To install with the `flatpak` command, run `flatpak install <repo> <application_id>`.
 For example, to install Inkscape from the Flathub repo execute: `flatpak install flathub org.inkscape.Inkscape`.